-Mr. Wyatt states: The arguments against the existing system are:
+Mr. Wyatt states:

+The arguments against the existing system are:

-- 1. It unduly restricts the Congress in its selection of students to be senators for the following reasons: - A. It eliminates the possibility of considering part-time students who might have the most time to devote to the Senate. - B. It eliminates the possibility of our considering sophomores or freshmen who might be more capable than available upper-class candidates. - C. It eliminates the possibility of our considering transfer students who, through comparable experience at other institutions, might be more capable than available candidates. - 2.
+- 1. It unduly restricts the Congress in its selection of students to be senators for the following reasons: - A. It eliminates the possibility of considering part- time students who might have the most time to devote to the Senate. - B. It eliminates the possibility of our considering sophomores or freshmen who might be more capable than available upper-class candidates. - C. It eliminates the possibility of our considering transfer students who, through comparable experience at other institutions, might be more capable than other available candidates. - 2.
 It is discriminatory.
 No such provision exists stipulating that faculty members must have spent a specific time at Oakland before becoming eligible for a Senate seat. - 3.
 It is unclear and bizarre.
-The idea that a student may be elected with 48 credits but not serve until he has 60 is confusing and meaningless in light of the current selection process. - 7.
-Motion from the Steering Committee (Mr. Obear)

-THAT YEL CHIANG WU BE APPOINTED TO THE ADMISSIONS COMMITTEE FOR THE WINTER, 1975 TERM.
+The idea that a student may be elected with 48 credits but not serve until he has 60 is confusing and meaningless in light of the current selection process. - 6.
+Motion from the Steering Committee - Mr. Obear, seconded by Mi-.
+Coffman, moved: - THAT YEL CHANG WU BE APPOINTED TO THE ADMISSIONS COMMITTEE FOR THE WINTER, 1975 TERM.